dragonstonehafiz/sit-y2tri2-inf2009-edge-project/README.md

 pip install -r requirements.txt
 ```

-## Testing a controller and mouse object detection model
+## Testing a controller model trained on Edge Impulse

 Before we can test a model, we need to change permissions on the downloaded eim file.